Mothers' rights: Family rights for mothers

 Mother's have many rights that relate to family law including making decisions on behalf of their children including medical decisions as well as who is around their child.
 Mother's also have the legal right to pursue their child's father for child support.

-Parental Rights
+Parents' rights

 Each state has their own specific laws regarding a mother's legal rights and responsibility to her child.
 All legal statutes declare that the mother or parents are allowed to make the decisions regarding a child's education, religion, medical care, and deciding where the child will live.
 A biological mother, fathers married to the mother before or after the child's birth, and as of 2003, fathers on their child's birth certificate are automatically given this legal right for their child.

-Child Custody and Support
+Child custody and support

 Although a mother has certain custody rights when there is a battle for custody it is still the court's responsibility to choose the best circumstance for the child.